A heart attack is a muscle problem, but sudden cardiac arrest is an electrical problem

 What is a heart attack?

-"A heart attack is a circulation problem," said Goldberg.
+“A heart attack is a circulation problem,” Goldberg said.
 When circulation is blocked or cut off in some way and blood is no longer supplied to the heart muscle, this can damage that muscle, she explained.
-Though it's commonly described as a heart attack, doctors refer to this condition as "myocardial infarction."
+Though it’s commonly described as a heart attack, doctors refer to this condition as “myocardial infarction.”

 Blockages causing heart attacks are mostly caused by a buildup of plaque in the arteries.
 Plaque forms when cholesterol combines with fat, calcium and other substances in the blood.